kaloyan-marinov/journal-keeper/README.md

 3. set up the backend:

    - install the Node.js dependencies:

       ```
-      $ npm install
+      backend $ npm install
       ```

    - ensure that running the tests results in a PASS by issuing any one of the following:

       ```
-      $ ./node_modules/.bin/jest
+      backend $ ./node_modules/.bin/jest
       ```

       ```
-      $ npm run test
+      backend $ npm run test
       ```

       ```
-      $ npm test
+      backend $ npm test
       ```

-      which will create a `coverage` folder with a report of test coverage; to view that report, open `coverage/index.html` in your web browser
+      which will create a `coverage` subfolder with a report of test coverage; to view that report, open `coverage/index.html` in your web browser

-      (to run the tests in watch mode, issue any one of the following: `$ ./node_modules/.bin/jest --watchAll` or `$ npm run test--watchAll`; each re-run of which will update the contents of the `coverage` folder)
+      (to run the tests in watch mode, issue any one of the following: `backend $ ./node_modules/.bin/jest --watchAll` or `backend $ npm run test--watchAll`; each re-run of which will update the contents of the `coverage` subfolder)

    - create an empty SQLite database and apply all database migrations by issuing one of the following:

       ```
-      $ ./node_modules/.bin/ts-node \
+      backend $ ./node_modules/.bin/ts-node \
          ./node_modules/typeorm/cli.js \
          migration:run \
          -c connection-to-db-for-dev